 - enjoy the camaraderie at Centre events and RCCO National Conventions

 - access career opportunities and job listings

 When and how often does the Halifax Centre meet?

-Halifax Centre Executive meetings take place every four to six weeks from September to June.
-The Annual General Meeting is held for all members, usually on the first Monday of June each year and is traditionally accompanied by a barbecue and social time for which members are encouraged to bring spouses, partners, special friends, etc. Other special events/concerts are held throughout the year.
+Halifax Centre Executive meetings take place every four to six weeks from September to June, under the leadership of Centre President Fr.
+Patrick Salah.
+The Annual General Meeting is held for all members, usually on the first Monday of June each year and is traditionally accompanied by a barbecue and social time for which members are encouraged to bring spouses, partners, friends, etc. Other special events/concerts are held throughout the year.